The Freedom and Joy of Being a Freelance Journalist in an Era of Media “Doom and Gloom”

 Advice for Freelancers, Content Badasses, Freelance Journalism Jobs of the Week, How Do You Find the Best Freelancers?, Managing Your Content Business, Video Content, Why You Need a Freelancer

-I’ve been a successful freelance journalist for more than ten years and I have tons of strategies, techniques and talent for finding relevant, high-paying, and worthwhile full-time and freelance journalism, communications, video, television, social media and editing jobs on the market.
+I’ve been a successful freelance journalist for more than ten years, and I have many strategies, techniques, and talents for finding relevant, high-paying, and worthwhile full-time and freelance journalism, communications, video, television, social media, writing and editing jobs on the market.

 I have been a remote worker for most of my career and know that being remote is tremendously valuable as a freelancer and full-timer.
 All jobs included in this weekly paid newsletter are full-remote unless they offer a fantastic opportunity, in which case, I note where they are located.